-(2) For Fiscal 2019, only the NEOs who were employed by the Company as of January 31, 2019 are included for purposes of the comparison.

-Non-Equity Incentive Plan Compensation

-Componication Name and Principal Position Fiscal Year Base Salary (\$) (1) Share- Based Awards (\$) Option- Based Awards (2) (\$) Annual Incentive Plans (3) (\$) Pension Value (4) (\$) All Other Compensation (5) (\$) Total Compensation (\$) Martin Langelier 2021 415,219 - 350,178 498,263 359,000 2,088 1,624,748 2020 386,250 369,945 303,593 127,000 1,308 1,188,096 Senior Vice- President, General Counsel and Public Affairs 2019 375,000 - 240,819 402,300 206,000 1,167 1,225,286

-- (1) For Messrs.
-Boisjoli and Martel, the base salary takes into consideration 3 days of unpaid leave. - (2) Represent grants of options made to the NEOs under the Stock Option Plan.
-During Fiscal 2021, Messrs.
-Boisjoli, Martel, Scullion, Uhr, Langelier were granted as of April 17, 2020: 443,900, 89,500, 50,800, 47,600 and 38,800 stock options, respectively.
+(1) Represent grants of options made to the NEOs under the Stock Option Plan.
+During Fiscal 2022, Messrs.
+Boisjoli, Martel, Scullion, Uhr, Donnez were granted: 83,200, 34,900, 20,300, 19,100 and 19,400 stock options, respectively.
+For Mr. Donnez, this also includes 12,900 stock options granted as part of the special Marine Group grant described in more details below.
 The values indicated in the table reflect the estimated fair value of the options on the date of grant.
 They do not represent cash received by the optionees, and the actual value realized upon the future vesting and exercise of such options may be less or greater than the grant date fair values indicated in the table above.
 The Black-Scholes method has been used in calculating the grant date fair value of the option-based awards.
 The Black-Scholes method is used to estimate the grant date fair value of option-based awards because it is the most commonly used share-based award pricing model and is considered to produce a reasonable estimate of fair value.
-The grant date fair value of the awards made as of April 17, 2020 was \$9.0252 per option, which is the same as the fair value determined for accounting purposes.
-See "Executive Compensation Discussion and Analysis Compensation Philosophy and Elements of Compensation" and "Executive Compensation Discussion and Analysis Stock Option Plan. - (3) Represents amounts earned pursuant to the STIP based on the annualized salary of the NEOs.
-For the purposes of this table, awards are deemed to be earned in the fiscal year in which the applicable performance targets are satisfied, even if the payments are not made in such fiscal year. - (4) Dollar values disclosed in this column correspond to the dollar values in the "Compensatory Change" column of the Defined Benefit Plan table and to the "Compensatory" column of the Defined Contribution Plan table.
-See "Executive Compensation Discussion and Analysis Pension Plan Benefits". - (5) Perquisites and other personal benefits which, in the aggregate, are worth less than \$50,000 or 10% of the total salary of a NEO are not included under "All Other Compensation".
-For Fiscal 2021, for all the NEOs, the amounts presented under "All Other Compensation" include post-retirement benefits (life and health insurance).
-For Fiscal 2021, the payments made to Mr. Uhr include: (i) an amount of \$154,240 related to his relocation to Canada and to housing allocation, fiscal services, together with gross-up for related taxes, where applicable; and (ii) an amount of \$35,062 related to employment benefits, including health & dental benefits, car benefits and BRP products.
-The amount shown in the above table for Thomas Uhr for Fiscal 2019 was paid in EUR€, but converted in Canadian dollars using an exchange rate of \$1.5051, being the daily rate of exchange published by Reuters Thomson for conversion of EUR€ into Canadian dollars on January 31, 2019. - (6) For Fiscal 2019, this represents a base salary of EUR€ 288,453, an amount earned under the STIP of EUR€ 258,050 and an amount of EUR€ 19,744 for pension value, converted in Canadian dollars using an exchange rate of \$1.5051, being the daily rate of exchange published by Reuters Thomson for conversion of EUR€ into Canadian dollars on January 31, 2019.
+The grant date fair value of the awards made as of April 6, 2021 was \$42.9828 per option, which is the same as the fair value determined for accounting purposes.
+See "Executive Compensation - Discussion and Analysis - Executive Compensation Philosophy and Objectives" and "Executive Compensation - Discussion and Analysis - Stock Option Plan".

+- (2) Represents amounts earned pursuant to the STIP.
+For the purposes of this table, awards are deemed to be earned in the fiscal year in which the applicable performance targets are satisfied, even if the payments are not actually made in such fiscal year. - (3) Dollar values disclosed in this column correspond to the dollar values in the "Compensatory Change" column of the Defined Benefit Plan table and to the "Compensatory" column of the Defined Contribution Plan table.
+See Executive Compensation Discussion and Analysis Pension and Retirement Benefits". - (4) Perquisites and other personal benefits which, in the aggregate, are worth less than \$50,000 or 10% of the total salary of a NEO are not included under "All Other Compensation".
+For Fiscal 2022, for Messrs.
+Boisjoli, Martel, Scullion and Uhr, the amounts presented under "All Other Compensation" include post-retirement benefits (life and health insurance).
+For Fiscal 2022, the amount presented under "All Other Compensation" for Mr. Donnez represents \$63,249 related to employment benefits, including health & dental benefits and car benefits.
+This amount was paid in U.S. dollars, converted to Canadian dollars based on the daily rate of exchange published by Refinitiv on January 31, 2022 (U.S.\$1.00 = \$1.2696). - (5) For Fiscal 2022, this represents a base salary of U.S.\$ 380,257 and an amount earned under STIP of U.S.\$ 570,386.
+The amounts in the Pension value column represent an amount of \$44,000 in connection to Mr. Donnez's Canadian pension and an amount of U.S.\$ 173,000 in connection to his US pension.
+All amounts in U.S. dollars have been converted to Canadian dollars based on the daily rate of exchange published by Refinitiv on January 31, 2022 (U.S.\$1.00 = \$1.2696).
-In March 2020, the Company took various measures in response to the COVID-19 crisis.
-These measures included a 15% salary reduction for members of senior management, including NEOs, and a 10% salary reduction for most office employees.
-In addition, Mr. José Boisjoli, President and CEO, elected to forego his base salary.
-At the beginning of the second quarter of Fiscal 2021, the retail demand started to recover and grew stronger through the rest of Fiscal 2021, allowing the Company to deliver strong financial results and to lift and reverse most of the salary reduction measures taken in response to the COVID-19 crisis.
-As a result, at the end of Fiscal 2021, the NEOs, including the President andCEO and all the employees impacted by the salary reductions received their full annual base compensation.